Top forecaster expects loonie to strengthen in second half of 2017

 The Canadian dollar will strengthen in 2017 as the country’s economy accelerates in the second half of the year and worries over U.S. President-elect Donald Trump’s trade policies fade, according to the most accurate forecaster of the currency.
+The forecast runs contrary to several other expert predictions that are calling for Canadian dollar weakness this year.

 The loonie will nudge an additional 0.75 per cent higher to $1.32 per U.S. dollar (75.75 cents U.S.) by the end of the year, said Konrad Bialas, chief economist at Warsaw-based foreign-exchange broker Dom Maklerski TMS Brokers SA, who topped a Bloomberg ranking of Canadian dollar forecasters in the fourth quarter.
 That would extend the loonie’s 3 per cent gain from last year, which made it the best performer among Group-of-10 peers.